Executive Board

 As a native of Germany, Simone Parker speaks fluent German and English.
 While living in Germany, she has earned a Bachelor degree in International Business Administration from the Berufsakademie Mosbach - Bad Mergentheim.

-Recording Secretary: Katherine Benson
+Recording Secretary: Derek Hartman

 Chamber, Vocal and Instrumental Coordinator Sherbie Hampson

-Strings Coordinator (June TMTA Competitions) Peter Douglas
+Strings Coordinator (June TMTA Competitions) Bryan Hayslett

-Strings Coordinator (Fall MTNA Competitions) David Kovac
+Strings Coordinator (Fall MTNA Competitions) Bryan Hayslett

-Collegiate and Adult Piano Coordinator Jerome Reed
+Collegiate and Adult Piano Coordinator (TMTA) Adam Booher

 Senior Piano Coordinator (Fall MTNA Competitions) Jama Reagan

-Junior Piano Coordinator Laura Triplett
+Junior Piano Coordinator Peter Douglas

-Elementary Piano Coordinator Yukiko N. Whitehead, NCTM
+Elementary Piano Coordinator Cindy Zou

 Arts Awareness and Advocacy Deanne W. Irvine, NCTM

-Auditions/Competitions/Syllabus/Musicianship Tests
+Auditions/Competitions/Syllabus/Musicianship Tests Laura Triplett

 Certification Janet E. Sump, NCTM